Office: (540) 347-2334 ext. 13

 Christopher G. Miller has served as Piedmont Environmental Council (PEC) President since January 1, 1996.
 He is an attorney with expertise in environmental and transportation policy.
 Mr. Miller is responsible for overall management and strategic planning for PEC, including the land conservation program, energy policy, land use policy, smart growth and transportation policies.
-He is a member of the Steering Committee of the Coalition for Smarter Growth and the Choose Clean Water campaign and serves on the boards of the Virginia League of Conservation Voters, the Virginia Conservation Network, the Chesapeake Crescent initiative, the Journey Through Hallowed Ground Partnership, and the Nonprofit Roundtable of Washington, D.C.
+He is a member of the Steering Committee of the Coalition for Smarter Growth and the Choose Clean Water Coalition and serves on the boards of the Virginia League of Conservation Voters, the Virginia Conservation Network, the Chesapeake Crescent initiative, and the Journey Through Hallowed Ground Partnership.

 Mr. Miller initially worked for PEC as coordinator of the successful campaign that challenged Disney's America development proposal.
 In recent years, he has also become a leading advocate for a less transmission-dominated approach to energy planning.
 Prior to joining PEC, he was Assistant Director for Federal Affairs at the Surface Transportation Policy Project, a national non-profit transportation organization based in Washington, D.C.
 Until 1993, he was an Associate with the law firm of Beveridge & Diamond, P. C. Mr. Miller also worked for the Sierra Club Legal Defense Fund, the Chesapeake Bay Foundation, the Environmental Law Institute, and the American Council on U.S./Soviet Relations.

 In 2004, Mr. Miller received the Virginia Conservation Network's Blue Ridge Award for outstanding conservation leadership in the Piedmont.
 He also received, on behalf of PEC, the Quarter Century of Service Award from the Partners for Livable Communities.